Many Jewish people are under the impression that Jesus ignored Torah.

-Many Jewish people are under the impression that Jesus had no regard for Torah and defied the sages of his time in order to begin a new religion.
+Many people are under the impression that Jesus had no regard for Judaism and defied the sages of his time in order to begin a new religion.
 It is no wonder, then, that most of the Jewish community does not consider him to be a candidate for the Messiah.

-Even in his infancy, Jesus—who was known to his family and friends as Yeshua—was part of a Torah-observant family.
-His parents, Yosef and Miriam, were raised in a Davidic clan in Nazareth known for its zeal for Torah and its anticipation of the Messiah being raised up from its own ranks.1 2 Yeshua had a b’rit milah at eight days old (Luke 2:21), his mother underwent the rites of purification after her delivery, and after 30 days, he was redeemed in a pidyon ha’ben ceremony with the appropriate sacrifices (Luke 2:22-24).
+Even in his infancy, Jesus—who was known to his family and friends as Yeshua—was part of a family that observed the law of Moses.
+His parents, Yosef and Miriam, were raised in a Davidic clan in Nazareth known for its zeal for God’s instructions and its anticipation of the Messiah being raised up from its own ranks.1 2 Yeshua had a b’rit milah at eight days old (Luke 2:21), his mother underwent the rites of purification after her delivery, and after 30 days, he was redeemed in a pidyon ha’ben ceremony with the appropriate sacrifices (Luke 2:22–24).
 Luke’s biography of Yeshua very specifically states that Yeshua’s parents were careful to observe everything according to Torah before they left Jerusalem and returned home.
 And when they had performed everything according to the Law of the Lord [Torah], they returned to Galilee, to their own town of Nazareth” (Luke 2:39).

 From this, we know Yeshua was raised in a Torah-observant family.
 Luke further records that Yeshua’s parents went up to Jerusalem for Pesach every single year.
 When he was 12, Yeshua accompanied them and spent most of his time discussing Torah with the scholars in the Temple, astounding the sages with his understanding and interpretation of the text (Luke 2:41–52).